Game Editor

 Orientation and aspect ratio

-Set these to match the real screen so nothing is cut off or stretched:
+Set these to match the real screen so nothing is cut off or stretched.
+They live in the Display settings drawer, under Display hardware:

 • Aspect ratio — match the proportions of the physical screen.